Zaine2k/SENG300A2/README.md

 - Ensure:
   - src/main/java is marked as Sources Root
   - src/test/java is marked as Test Sources Root
+  - To check project builds, select the 'Main' class file and run it.

 - Run tests through IntelliJ